mehome/postern-1/README.md

 # Postern

+This repository is a placeholder for future work.
+A simple proof of concept was created to test this idea, but as it is not suitable for production, the code was removed to a separate repository.
+There is not currently an agent for Barbican, but this repository remains open in case development turns that direction.
+If you have any questions, hop on #openstack-barbican on Freenode.

 An agent allowing secure access to encryption materials from the [Barbican](https://github.com/cloudkeep/barbican) key management API.
 This project is supported by [Rackspace](http://www.rackspace.com).

 Additional documentation can be found on the [Github Wiki](https://github.com/cloudkeep/postern/wiki).
 For questions, comments or concerns, hop on the [mailing list](https://groups.google.com/forum/#!forum/cloudkeep) and let us know what you think.